Click Here

 Pumpkin Patch Volunteers Needed

 Getting excited for the crisp, colorful days of fall?
 Looking for some pumpkins and mums to decorate with?
-The Parents’ Association is pleased to announce that the annual Pumpkin Patch Sale will be back on Monday-Wednesday, October 6 to 8.
-Field pumpkins, sugar pumpkins, mini pumpkins, mini gourds, and potted mums will be available to purchase and take home.
+The parents’ association is pleased to announce that the annual Pumpkin Patch Sale will take place from Monday, October 6, to Wednesday, October 8.
+Field pumpkins, sugar pumpkins, mini pumpkins, mini gourds, and potted mums will be available for purchase.
 Families may also choose to donate mini pumpkins for faculty and potted mums for classrooms to show their appreciation.
 All students are encouraged to enter our fun, fall-themed contests!

-We are seeking volunteers to help during the morning (7:30 to 8:30 a.m.) and afternoon (3:30 to 5:00 p.m.) shifts each day of the Pumpkin Patch, October 6-8.
-Feel free to involve your children as well!
+We are seeking volunteers to help during the morning (7:30 to 8:30 a.m.) and afternoon (3:30 to 5 p.m.) shifts each day of the Pumpkin Patch.
+Feel free to involve your children as well.
 If interested, click here to sign up.
-Thank you!
+Thank you.

 Connecting With PA Leadership